Our Team

 Krista+Bissiallon.jpg

-Krista Bissiallon - Co-Chair
+Krista Bissiallon - Director

 Krista Bissiallon is French/ settler and Anishinaabe kwe from Bawaating (Sault Ste.
 Marie, ON), with roots in Mississauga First Nation.
 She is a graduate of the Community Economic and Social Development program out of Algoma University and continues to live in Sault Ste.
 Marie, Ontario.